Timing spring-data-cassandra repository methods

 - the class is annotated with the

-In a similar fashion to the micrometer’s io.micrometer.core.aop.TimedAspect
+In a similar fashion to the micrometer’s io.micrometer.core.aop.TimedAspect, the

 the methods of spring data repository beans from the project and emits timer information